Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Representational Complexity and Efficiency Metrics

 \section{Representational Complexity and Efficiency Metrics}

-Finally, to rigorously quantify the quality of the learned representations, we introduce a theoretical framework based on Singular Value Decomposition (SVD).
-This framework allows us to differentiate between mere compression and genuine structural alignment.
+Finally, to rigorously quantify the quality of the learned representations, I introduce a theoretical framework based on Singular Value Decomposition (SVD).
+This framework allows me to differentiate between mere compression and genuine structural alignment.